Indonesia On Alert Following Frequent Volcano Eruptions - UrduPoint

 e Marapi volcano in West Sumatera, located on the island of Sumatra, erupted 191 times on Saturday, spewing 300-meter to 600-meter-high ash columns, the Marapi Volcano Observation Post (PGA) reported.

 Java Island, the Semeru volcano erupted once on Saturday and twice on Friday.
-It spewed out 700 meters to one-kilometer-high white and gray ash columns with thick intensity, Mount Semeru Monitoring Post reported.
+It spewed out 700 meters to one-kilometer-high white and grey ash columns with thick intensity, Mount Semeru Monitoring Post reported.

 e recommend all people who live surrounding the volcano not to do any activities around and stay away at least 13 kilometers from the eruption range, because the volcano has the potential to throw hot stones and pour hot clouds and lava," Head of the monitoring post Mukdas Sofian said in a release.